 2° incendiary weapons;

-3° Weapons that were designed for military use only, including but not limited to: automatic firearms, launching gear, artillery, rockets, weapons that use other forms of radiation than those included in 1° and munition that was specifically designed for said weapons, bombs, torpedoes and grenades;
+3° Weapons that were designed for military use only, including but not limited to: automatic firearms, launching gear, artillery, rockets, weapons that use other forms of radiation than those included in 1° and munition that was specifically designed for said weapons, chargers suitable for those weapons only, bombs, torpedoes and grenades;

 5° Sliding or folding switchblades with lock, butterfly knives, brass knuckles and bladed weaponry that's disguised to like other objects;